Estimating Concrete Strength

 Two assessments can be carried out – one for the in situ strength and the other for conformity:

-- Estimation of compressive strength for structural assessment of an existing structure – For use where there is none or very little information about the concrete used in the structure or where the supplier has declared a non-conformity and cannot provide data to support an acceptable estimated characteristic in-situ compressive strength.
+- Estimation of compressive strength for structural assessment of an existing structure – For use where there is none or very little information about the concrete used in the structure or where the supplier has declared a non-conformity and cannot provide data to support an acceptable estimated characteristic in situ compressive strength.

 - Assessment of compressive strength class of concrete in case of doubt – For use where there is doubt over the compressive strength of recently supplied concrete resulting from identity testing or problems suspected in the execution of the works.